alexhunsley/tca-beam/README.md

 ## Usage

-`tca-beam` always creates files/folders relative to your current directory.
+`tca-beam` creates files/folders relative to your current directory by default.
 It won't overwrite any existing files unless you use `--force-overwrite`.

 To create three feature stubs based on the names `Login`, `Help`, `PersonalDetails`: